Tadukoo/TadukooBibleBukkit/README.md

    * Shows help for TadukooBible commands.
    * Requires permission: TadukooBible.help

+/bible config < setting > [ value ]
+   * Aliases: configuration, settings, set, and options.
+   * Shows or changes a setting in the config.yml.
+   * Requires permission: TadukooBible.config
+   * < setting > can be changed to list to list all the settings.

 /bible info < translation >
    * Aliases: about, abt, and information.
    * Shows information about the translation you chose.